 Slovenia Compensation Laws

-Slovenia has a national minimum wage of 886.63 EUR.
+As of 2022, Slovenia has a national minimum wage of 1,074.43 EUR.
 All employees must make at least this much money every month for you to comply with Slovenia compensation laws.
 If your employee happens to work more than eight hours a day, they should receive overtime that’s determined by your particular industry.
 Keep in mind that a collective bargaining agreement (CBA) or trade union could stipulate a separate minimum wage.

 You must provide certain benefits as part of your Slovenia benefits management plan to meet the country’s laws.
 A good place to start is time off for holidays and annual vacations.
 Slovenia celebrates 11 public holidays, and employees should get each of those days off with pay.
 Employees typically get four weeks of paid annual leave, but workers over 55, the disabled, and caretakers should get at least three additional days depending on their CBA or employment contract.
 All employees should receive up to seven days of paid personal leave each year.